teaching-on-testbeds/sockets-python/index.md

 In this tutorial, you will learn how to use the socket API to transfer data across a network.
 This version of the tutorial uses Python sockets.
 It should take you about 90-120 minutes to work through this tutorial.

+You can run this experiment on CloudLab or on FABRIC.

-Before you can run lab experiments on CloudLab, you will need to set up an account and join a project under the supervision of a research advisor or a course instructor.
-If you haven't set up your CloudLab account yet, follow the instructions in [Hello, CloudLab](https://teaching-on-testbeds.github.io/hello-cloudlab/) to do so.
+Before you can run an experiment on either of these facilities, you will need to set up an account and join a project under the supervision of a research advisor or a course instructor.
+If you are going to use CloudLab but you haven't set up your CloudLab account yet, follow the instructions in [Hello, CloudLab](https://teaching-on-testbeds.github.io/hello-cloudlab/) to do so.
+If you are going to use FABRIC but you haven't set up your FABRIC account yet, follow the instructions in [Hello, FABRIC](https://teaching-on-testbeds.github.io/hello-fabric) to do so.

 ## Background: the socket API